jamesonfajardo/PySQL_Assistant/README.md

     **![#00FA9A](https://placehold.it/15/00FA9A/000000?text=+) placeholder_value=''** `This will contain the value of the placeholders, must be always inside tuple`
     **![#00FA9A](https://placehold.it/15/00FA9A/000000?text=+) appends=''**  `This will contain the value of the interpolation`

-4. Bind the object MYSQL_DBH (mysql database handler) to a var
+4. Bind the object method MYSQL_DBH (mysql database handler) to a var
   **![#00FA9A](https://placehold.it/15/00FA9A/000000?text=+) qObj = PySQL_Assistant.MYSQL_DBH(host, user, passwd, db, `query.format(appends)`, `placeholder_value`)**
   ..4.1 Placeholders are necessary that's why there's a query and placeholder value